kimcabb/GA-Project-2/README.md

-# The SowGood Farms Community App
+# SowGood Farms Community App

 My app will allow users to create/read/update/delete basic crop data, based on seasons of the year.
 This app is based on a two-model system, Season and Crop.
 Seasons have crops, and crops belong to seasons.